Joshua-K1234/sales-end-to-end-project/README.md

 # sales-end-to-end-project
 Developed an automated ETL pipeline and a web interface with Flask and Google Cloud to upload, process, and analyze data from CSV files.
+This is my second version after adding improvements such as using terraform to generate infrastructure and improve the aesthetics of the flask website.
 - *GCS: means google cloud storage*

 <img src="https://github.com/Joshua-K1234/sales-end-to-end-project/blob/main/images/cloud%20project%20components.JPG" alt="Components diagram" width="(200/9)16" height="200"/>